Minor Sherlock Holmes characters: Toby

-Toby is a dog who is used by Sherlock Holmes.
+Toby is a dog which is used by Sherlock Holmes.
 He appears in The Sign of the Four and is described by Watson as an "ugly long haired, lop-eared creature, half spaniel and half lurcher, brown and white in colour, with a very clumsy waddling gait."
 Though used by Holmes, the dog belongs to Mr. Sherman who keeps a menagerie of creatures at No. 3 Pinchin Lane in Lambeth, in London.
 Toby lives at No. 7 within his house.
 Holmes states he would "rather have Toby's help than that of the whole detective force in London" and requests the dog by name.
 Holmes uses a different tracking dog while in Cambridge in "The Adventure of the Missing Three-Quarter".

 Toby also featured in the 1978 pastische novel Sherlock Holmes vs Dracula; or, The Adventures of the Sanguinary Count by Loren D. Estleman, when Watson and Holmes called on Toby to track Count Dracula after finding him in a meat-packing district – Dracula's carriage having rolled through blood and old entrails – allowing the two to track Dracula to Watson's house in time to learn that he has abducted Mary Watson.